svilupp/SwarmAgents.jl/docs/src/index.md

 ```@meta
-CurrentModule = Swarm
+CurrentModule = SwarmAgents
 ```

-# Swarm.jl
+# SwarmAgents.jl

 # ⚠️ Experimental Package ⚠️

-**WARNING:** Swarm.jl is currently in an experimental stage and is under active development.
+**WARNING:** SwarmAgents.jl is currently in an experimental stage and is under active development.
 Features, APIs, and functionalities may change without notice.
 Use at your own risk.

 ## Overview
-Swarm.jl is a very opinionated translation of OpenAI's Swarm package.
+SwarmAgents.jl is a very opinionated translation of OpenAI's Swarm package.
 This Julia implementation leverages PromptingTools.jl to enable support for multiple LLM providers and tool calling functionalities.

 ## Key Features
 - Integration with various LLM providers through PromptingTools.jl.